The SDD pipeline

 h_triage([Human: comment /triage]):::human

-a_arch[sdd-triage phase A: maps the code<br/>opens an architecture sub-issue and PR]:::agent
+a_arch[sdd-triage phase A: maps the code, builds the<br/>assumption ledger, opens an architecture sub-issue and PR]:::agent

 h_arch([Human: review and merge the architecture PR<br/>the architecture sub-issue closes on merge]):::human